About Us

 WHO WE SERVE:

-We began with University of Arizona football players, where the need was greatest.
-We are expanding to serve PI students at other universities starting in 2027.
+Pacific Islander students in higher education navigating academic demands, professional development, and cultural identity.
+We are rooted at the University of Arizona and expanding to serve PI students at other universities starting in 2027.

 Our Mission